sebjwallace/jass/README.md

         opacity: 1,
         // an event listener, listening to 'hide'
-        // when that event triggers the opacity will be set to 0 '@event': ['hide', { opacity: 0 } ]
+        // when that event triggers the opacity will be set to 0 '@event hide': { opacity: 0 }
       },
       // ...
     });
     return (
       <div className={this.styles.className()} onClick={this.handleClick}>
         // ...
-        // the trigger is binded to the click event
+        // the trigger is bound to the click event
         <button onClick={ RSS.Event('hide') }>Hide</button>
       </div>
     )
   }
 ```

-An event declaration requires an array with the first element/argument being the name of the event, and the second being an object literal with the styles to be modified.
+Multiple selectors can listen to a single event, and a single selector can listen to multiple events.
 Its important to note that the event is only scoped to the selector its defined in - in the above example it was BASE.

 ###### Media Queries